elad-bar/ha-blueiris/README.md

 * Switch (Arm / Unarmed) - only when profiles and admin username and password are provided.
 * Support HLS Streams instead of H264.
 * Support SSL with self-signed certificate.

+## Change-log
+Jan 17 2020 - Fixed binary sensor for motion / audio to work without zones (no need to define MOTION_A to get its off event)

 ## Configuration